Introduction to Community Care

 It is still possible for a person to mount a Coughlan type challenge before the courts, but the differences in community care law in England and Northern Ireland may mean that such a challenge could fail before the Northern Ireland courts.

-Direct payments were first introduced in Northern Ireland in 1997.
-The idea behind direct payments is to allow people to have more control over the services they require and the way in which those services are delivered.
+The purpose of direct payments is to enable people to have more control over the services they require and the way in which those services are delivered.

 A person to whom direct payments are made must be willing and able to manage them alone or with assistance.
-The user must retain control of the arrangements.
+S/he must retain control of the arrangements.
 S/he remains accountable for the way in which the money is used.

 However, where a person is in receipt of a direct payment and ceases to be capable of managing the payment, the authority may continue to make the payment provided another person is prepared to accept and manage the payment on the incapable person’s behalf.